sbme-tutorials/sbme-tutorials.github.io/2019/Database/notes/HEMweek6.md

 JOIN employee on SSN = ESSN
 WHERE Lname= "Smith"
 ```

 **Try to solve the following**

 1. Retrieve the names of all employees in ‘Research’ department who work
-more than 10 hours per week on theProductX project.
+more than 10 hours per week on the ProductX project.

 2. List the names of all employees who have a dependent with the same first